Honors and Awards

 Each month during the regular academic year, the SAAS staff is responsible for selecting six student-athletes (typically 3 male and 3 female) who are believed to exemplify high academic standards.
 This can be either through outstanding performance in the classroom or dedication to study hall or tutorial sessions.

 Each spring, the USC Student Recognition Award Committee organizes the Senior and Graduate Award Recognition Ceremony to honor student leaders who have demonstrated a noteworthy level of commitment to leadership, involvement, service, and scholarship at USC.

-Each May, the Daniel X. Marx Foundation, in conjunction with the USC Athletics Department, hosts the Marx Luncheon.
+Each May, the David X. Marks Foundation, in conjunction with the USC Athletics Department, hosts the Marks Luncheon.
 The purpose of this luncheon is to honor those student-athletes who have excelled in the classroom.

 Scholarship student-athletes* are invited to the luncheon if:

 - They have at least a 3.0 cumulative GPA, or